anonhostpi/Auto-GPT-Wiki/Discord.md

 - We use THREADS.
     - If you're in a channel and want to see the threads, there's a #💬 icon on the top right of your Discord window.
-    - Click it to see all the threads
+    - Click it to see all the threads for this channel
     - You can JOIN a thread (right click and 'join')
         - This means the thread appears under the channel, and you can see conversation in it!